 There are other trade-offs between performing analysis at source level versus the machine-code level: with source-code analysis one can hope to learn about bugs and vulnerabilities that exist on multiple platforms, whereas analysis of the machine code only provides information about vulnerabilities on the specific platform on which the executable runs.
-From that standpoint, source-code analysis and machine-code analysis are complementary.

-Although it is possible to create source-code tools that strive to have greater fidelity to the program that is actually executed-examples include Chandra and Reps [1999] and Nita et al. [2008]-in the limit, the tool would have to incorporate of properties is oriented so that the confluence operation used where paths come together is join

-3We follow the conventions of abstract interpretation [Cousot and Cousot 1977], where the lattice all the platform-specific decisions that would be made by the compiler.
+Although it is possible to create source-code tools that strive to have greater fidelity to the program that is actually executed-examples include [Chandra and Reps 1999; Nita et al. 2008]-in the limit, the tool would have to incorporate all the platform-specific decisions that would be made by the compiler.
 Because such decisions depend on the level of optimization chosen, to build these choices into a tool that works on a representation that is close to the source level would require simulating much of the compiler and optimizer inside the analysis tool.
 Such an approach is impractical.

-( \sqcup).
+3We follow the conventions of abstract interpretation [Cousot and Cousot 1977], where the lattice of properties is oriented so that the confluence operation used where paths come together is join (\sqcup).
 In dataflow analysis, the lattice is often oriented so that the confluence operation is meet

-$^{(\}Box)$.
+$^{(\}sqcap)$.
 The two formulations are duals of one another.